kmcintyre/Snapyelp/README.md

 * twisted 14.0.2
 * python 2.7
 * pyqt 5.3.2
+* boto AWS library for python

 ## Design

 The back-end service is a websocket accepting json encoded messages format TBD.
-Further endpoints i.e. restful will be required.
+Further endpoints - rest may be required.

 ## Phase